8 Amazing Tips for a More Organized Desk

 Take 20 minutes to declutter

-Remove or declutter any items that are in your way; this can be anything from reams of printer paper, stacks of last year’s product mockups, trash, expired coupons, bits of scrap paper, or ribbon from last month’s crafting project.
+Set a timer for 20 minutes and remove or declutter any items that are in your way.
+Look for any obvious materials that look out of place or take up inordinate amounts of space at your desk.
+This can be anything from reams of printer paper, stacks of last year’s product mockups, visible trash, to bits of scrap paper.

 Curate personal mementos

+Use your best judgment to pare down or edit your collections of personal mementos to free up space.
 Do you have framed photographs, decorations, or office toys at your desk?
-Keep in mind, it’s perfectly fine to have these items.
-However, they shouldn’t overwhelm you or interfere with your work.
-But use your best judgment to pare down or edit your collections to free up some space.
+While it’s perfectly fine to have these items on your desk, they shouldn’t overwhelm you or interfere with your work.
+Cull items as necessary.

 Properly store non-essential items

-Find permanent storage solutions for those items that don’t need to be near you as you work.
-Store surplus office supplies in the supply closet and place files in a filing cabinet.
-Finally, put all those used coffee mugs in the kitchen dishwasher.
+Take a moment to find permanent storage solutions for non-essential work items.
+These are items that you use daily, but need not be by your side while you work.
+Store surplus office supplies in the supply closet and place files in an organized filing cabinet.
+Finally, put all those used coffee mugs in the kitchen dishwasher or wash them in the kitchen sink.

 Do a secondary scan

-Are there any other items that don’t belong on the top of your desk?
-The fastest way to figure this out is to make a list of items you use on a regular basis.
+Next, you’ll want to do a secondary scan of any other items that don’t belong on top of your desk.
+The fastest way to do so is to make a list of items you regularly use on a regular basis.
 And everything else can be relocated to another area of your office, donated, or disposed.

-Keep things tidy by decluttering your desk at regular intervals.
-Finally, it doesn’t matter whether you declutter on a weekly or biweekly schedule, so long as you do so!
+Keep things tidy by removing non-essential items from your desk at regular intervals.
+It doesn’t matter whether you declutter your workspace on a weekly or biweekly schedule.
+What’s more important is that you do so!

-Designate specific work areas for An Organized Desk
+Designate specific work areas for a more organized desk

-After all, even if you spend a lot of time on the computer, you probably use your desk to process postal mail, jot notes, or collate materials, among other things.
+Even if you spend a lot of time on the computer, you probably use your desk to process postal mail, jot notes, or collate materials.

 Here are some pointers on how to create specific work areas at your desk: